 Many airlines fly to and from Morocco, including low cost.

-If you’re planning to travel around the country, then consider to fly to an airport and fly out from a different one (for example arriving to Marrakech and flying out from Fes or Rabat).
+If you’re planning to travel around the country, then consider flying to an airport and flying out from a different one (for example arriving to Marrakech and flying out from Casablanca).

-One of my most memorable stays ever has been in Marrakech, during my days in Es Saadi Marrakech Resort – Palace, a beautiful resort with an incredible decor, art exhibitions, gardens, swimming pools, spas… That marble pool is already an icon in Marrakech and the whole experience is highly recommendable.
+One of my favorites in Marrakech is Es Saadi Marrakech Resort – Palace, a beautiful resort with an incredible decor, art exhibitions, gardens, swimming pools, spas… The marble pool is an icon in Marrakech and the whole experience is highly recommendable.
 It’s like staying at a palace.

-Most of hotels and restaurants offer a great connection to internet, so don’t bother if you’re on a vacation and don’t need it 100% of your time.
+Most of hotels and restaurants offer a great connection to internet, so don’t bother if you’re on a relaxing vacation and don’t need internet the 100% of your time.
 Use this opportunity to relax!

 You can buy your SIM card at your arrival at the airport or local shops in the touristy areas, which I recommend.

-The official currency in Morocco is the dirham, however they accept euros at some places.
+The official currency in Morocco is the dirham, however they accept euros in many places.

 - Use the app Xe Currency to know how much you are paying.

 - There are ATM’s available at certain hotels and central locations in the cities.
-ATM’s will charge you a commission that you can avoid if you use Revolut, a card that you can manage on your phone that comes very handy when traveling.
+ATM’s will charge you a commission.

 - At the souks, always bargain.
 You should pay around 60% from the first offer, so good luck and enjoy it!